PowerMops/powermops-site/src/routes/pmops/Lesson-19.md

 of the Indicator, so we set both top and bottom justification to parBottom, with the bounds (-16, 0).

-If you try resizing the demo window, you\'ll see the results of these settings.
+If you try resizing the demo window, you'll see the results of these settings.
 The vertical scroll bars will stretch or shrink according to the height of the window, while the readout boxes will remain at the same size.